nadrimajstor/micropython-wiki/Home.md

 ### Performance
 Some [[numbers|Performance]] from a very simple benchmark

+### Documentation

+* For introduction and tutorials on using MicroPython on Pyboard follow links on http://micropython.org/
+* MicroPython is an implementation of (subset of) Python language, so "Tutorial" and "Language Reference" sections of https://docs.python.org/3.3/ apply.
+(Note: only few, core library modules are provided with MicroPython, few more may be available as user-installable modules, so "Library Reference" applies only partially).
+* Ongoing effort to document [[Differences]] between CPython and MicroPython.

+#### The pyb module
+This module allows access to the internal peripherals of the microcontroller chip.
+Initially, the 405RG chip noted above will be supported.
+Support for more microcontrollers may be added in future releases.
+Some developer related information can be found here: [[pyb module|pyb module]].
+But the user centric information is on the [main site](http://micropython.org/).

 ### Development
 * [[Internals]] - some notes on VM/interpreter internals.
 * [[Servos|Servos]] - how should we implement Servos
 * [[PWM and Timers|PWM-Timers]]
 * [[Watchdogs|Watchdogs,-Crash-prevention,-Crash-recovery]]
 * [[How to port micro python to a new hardware target|porting]]

-###The pyb module
-This module allows access to the internal peripherals of the microcontroller chip.
-Initially, the 405RG chip noted above will be supported.
-Support for different microcontrollers are will be added in future releases.
-Some developer related information can be found here: [[pyb module|pyb module]].
-But the user centric information is on the [main site](http://micropython.org/).

 ### Tips and Tricks / Howtos
 [How to perform a soft reset](https://github.com/micropython/micropython/wiki/Soft-reset)